Friday, January 1, 2021

 The second movement continues in the same way with another untunable scale, F major, and the third movement, titled In Nomine, also begins with mainly untunable chords and intervals; it gives special prominence to the Pythagorean minor third between D ("4/3") and B ("9/8").
 A few minutes into the third movement, however, the inclusion of tunable 5-limit pitches ("5/4" and "5/3") to form 5-limit harmonic and melodic intervals transforms the music.
 At this point, the music starts to sound more like the informed style of strict style as a 'tuning', or even very close to true integrated JI music in D major ["4/3", "3/2", "5/3", "16/9", "1/1", "9/8", "5/4"].
 In the third measure of Figure 16, the music is entirely tunable: an initial D and F#- just major third is followed by a C#- and A just minor sixth and then followed by a D as a perfect fifth (3/2) below the A.

 The D major scale of In Nomine differs from the A major scale of Vårbris, porslinsvas (Figure 6) in that the sixth degree is a Pythagorean sixth (27/16), whereas A major had a just sixth (5/3).
 In other words, it does not have as many tunable intervals as the A major but is very close.
 Yet, this difference is what situates this movement between the informed style and the rough style.
-Many passages, such as the third measure from this section of In Nomine, could be performed by intonating musicians, but the carefree usage of the sixth scale degree, B, still reveals that this music was written for a pre-tuned keyboard.
-For example, immediately following that tunable third measure, the fourth measure of Figure 16 plays a blatant Pythagorean third (G and B).
+Many passages, such as the third measure from this excerpted section of In Nomine, could be performed by intonating musicians.
+Yet, the carefree usage of the sixth scale degree, B, still reveals that this music was written for a pre-tuned keyboard.
+For example, immediately following that tunable third measure, the fourth measure of Figure 16 presents a blatant Pythagorean third (G and B).
 The G is tunable to the preceding D, but the B would have to have been a B- to be tunable to the preceding notes.
 Another example of this kind of carefreeness can be seen in the simultaneous attack of the Pythagorean minor third B/D directly following an F#- (wolf-fifth to B) in measure 84 in Figure 16.
+These moments, all involving B, move the music closer to the rough style because they create an uneven (remember that this is the sense in which the word rough is used) distribution of tunable and untunable intervals.

 Figure 16